ferenskamil/My-Own-To-do-App/README.md

 # My Own To do App
 This is a to do application that I wrote independently.
-I got the design idea from canva and pinterest.
+I got the design idea from courses, canva and pinterest.
 I got the idea for the functionality from courses and my ideas.

 During this project, I practiced: